Search

 Diversifying retirement funds can become more important with age

 Diversification, the practice of spreading your assets among numerous investments, can reduce the impact of market volatility and other risks.
-Thrivent's Retirement Readiness 2022 Survey* found that many investors diversify over time.
-Among those nearing retirement, 42% intend to rely on a mix of assets such as a 401(k), IRAs, personal savings and Social Security benefits.
+Thrivent's Retirement Readiness Survey* found that among those nearing retirement, 42% intend to rely on a mix of assets such as a 401(k), IRAs, personal savings and Social Security benefits.
 Only 21% of the younger generations of savers have a similar strategy.

-It's never too early to start diversifying.
-Maintaining both a 401(k) and IRA is a great first step, especially since both offer the tremendous benefit of compound interest for your retirement assets.
+It's never too early to start diversifying your retirement accounts.
+Maintaining both a 401(k) and IRA is a great first step, especially since both offer tax-advantages and the benefit of compound interest.

 You can contribute a lot more to a 401(k) each year than an IRA.
 Funding both simultaneously can help you put more away toward retirement.